C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

 Students might answer: The quantity is not the same on either side of the symbol.
 The situation has an inequality because 23 + 14 > 14 + 21.

-Students might answer: The number 14 is on both sides.
-The number 23 on one side is two more than the number 21 on the other.
-The number 21 on one side is two less than the number 23 on the other.
-So I add 2 to the number 21 on the right side to make it equal to the number 23 on the left side, or I subtract 2 from the number 23 on the left to make it equal to the number 21 on the right.
+Students may answer: The number 14 is on both sides.
+The number 23 on one side is two more than the number 21 on the other side or the number 21 on the right side is two less than the number 23 on the other side.
+So 2 can be added to the number 21 on the right side to make it equal to the number 23 on the left side, or 2 can be subtracted from the number 23 on the left side to make it equal to the number 21 on the right side.

 Activity 3: Super Rocker!